 I made this risotto right next to some roasted duck.
-Have you ever tried Maple Leaf Farms already roasted duck?
-They have a fully cooked duck that you just heat in your oven.
+I bought fully cooked duck in the freezer section of my grocery store that you just heat in your oven.
 I like mine extra crispy so I keep it in the oven a little longer.
 My husband actually prefers this duck over ones he has ordered in restaurants.

 This creamy risotto would also go perfectly with roast chicken or grilled fish.
 It is comfort food but you can also make it in the spring and add different vegetables.
 I love making risotto because it reminds me of my grandmother.
 I remember her making risotto with chicken.
 She frequently included mushrooms but butternut squash was not popular like it is today.
 An Italian grandmother NEVER put butternut squash in risotto when I was a kid.